siondawson/milestone-project-3/readme.md

     2. To add new events
     3. To edit my events
     4. To see what new events have been added by other users.
+    5. To learn more details of events added by other users.

 # Structure